NikKowPHP/social-brain/chapters/chapter-12.md

 > ### **Self-Check: Am I Facing a Bad-Faith Actor?**
 > Before using this tool, ask:
-> 1.  **Have I Consistently Used the Core Trio First?** Have my good-faith attempts been repeatedly ignored or used against me?
+> 1.  **Have I Consistently Used the Core Duo First?** Have my good-faith attempts been repeatedly ignored or used against me?
 > 2.  **Is There a Pattern of Manipulation?** Is this a consistent pattern of twisting facts and shifting goalposts?
 > 3.  **Could I Be Misinterpreting a Different Style?** Is it possible this is just a blunt Architect, a stressed Sentinel, or a cultural difference?
 > If you cannot confidently answer "yes" to the first two questions, the Shield is the wrong tool.

 **The Science:** A manipulative actor uses SCARF domains as weapons to trigger your amygdala hijack.
 Your strategy must be **threat neutralization.**

+When facing a bad-faith actor, you cannot invite them into a duet.
+Your goal is not to make music with them, but to ensure they don't disrupt the rest of the orchestra.
+You must become the silent stage, refusing to play their chaotic song.

 **The Protocol:**
 1.  **Shift Your Goal from Connection to Containment.** Your new goals: Regulate yourself, protect your boundaries, document reality.
 2.  **Go "Gray Rock."** Become as boring and unreactive as a gray rock.
 Use **The Conductor's Breath** and maintain neutral non-verbals.
 3.  **Use Clarity as a Scalpel.** State facts, not interpretations.
 Calmly repeat your boundary or factual statement without engaging with diversions.
-4.  **Use the Empathy Loop for Reconnaissance, Not Rapport.** Use the Playback to confirm their stated position. *"So, if I'm hearing you correctly, your position is X. Is that right?"*
+4.  **Use the *principle of playback* for Reconnaissance, Not Rapport.** Use the Playback to confirm their stated position. *"So, if I'm hearing you correctly, your position is X. Is that right?"*
 5.  **Create an Audit Trail.** Move the conversation from verbal to written. **The Script:** *"That's an important point.
 To make sure I capture it accurately, could you please send me an email with the specifics on that?"*